bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week_3/Part_3/README.md

 `````
 cmake ..
 `````
-This command configures the build process for OpenSTA, generating the necessary build files based on the project's configuration.
+This command configures the build process for OpenSTA, generating the necessary build files based on the project's configuration.<br><br>
 <img width="940" height="571" alt="image" src="https://github.com/user-attachments/assets/8c428e67-31db-4d62-b67e-7e37cb784672" />

 If it shows an error related to Eigen3 like as shown below, then you have to install Eigen3 by using the following below command